BuGlessRB/lockandload/README.md

 ### Standard require module

-If you use `"require"` in your dependencylist, you get a reference to the internal require-module.
+If you use `"require"` in your dependencylist, you get a reference to the internal require-module (which behaves identical to the global `require()`).
 It supports the following functionality:
 - `require(id)`<br />
    Returns a reference to the exports of module `id`.
 Beware: this will not trigger loading that module, if the module is not loaded